mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

-#### s2b Changes regarding process of selection themes for thematic analysis

-and it was at this stage of analysis that GDPs began to emerge as a key mediational strategy.

 **What themes were was considered but then excluded at s2**

-The following themes  emerged as potential themes in clustering data for later coding.
+The following themes  emerged as potential themes from LR, interview data and from initial clustering of data in Stage 1.

 - Elements of Computational Thinking
 - Systems Thinking Concepts